-Review by Shelby Shapiro.
-Review first published online 9 October 2023 and will appear in Volume 10 of The Independent Scholar.
+Review by Shelby Shapiro, first published online 9 October 2023.

 Boria Sax continues his efforts to examine the links between and among animals and humans in his latest book, Avian Illuminations: A Cultural History of Birds.
-In the Introduction he writes that his intent in this book is "to show how intimately our bonds with birds are bound up in the matrix of ideas, practices, fear and hopes that make up what we call 'human civilization.'" (p.
-14)

-Sax draws upon biology, history, philosophy, folklore, art and religion to achieve this goal, which crosses not only disciplines but territorial borders: this is a worldwide study.
+In the Introduction he writes that his intent is "to show how intimately our bonds with birds are bound up in the matrix of ideas, practices, fear and hopes that make up what we call 'human civilization.'" (p.
+14) Sax draws upon biology, history, philosophy, folklore, art and religion to achieve this goal, which crosses not only disciplines but territorial borders: this is a worldwide study.